Baloo8721/WebRealtorFL-v2/README.md

 To run the application locally, navigate to the project directory and open `index.html` in your web browser.

 ## Deployment
 The application is deployed on GitHub Pages.
-You can access the live version here: [Web3RealtorFL GitHub Pages]https://github.com/Baloo8721/WebRealtorFL-v2
+You can access the live version here: [Web3RealtorFL-v2](https://baloo8721.github.io/WebRealtorFL-v2/)

 ## Contributing
 If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.